NCa307/SQL_Project_customer_segmentation/README.md

 ## Data Description

+This dataset consists of 1 Million+ transaction by over 800K customers for a bank in India for the year 2016.
+The data contains customer information such as - customer ID, year of birth, location, gender, account balance at the time of the transaction, transaction date, transaction date, transaction time and transaction amount.

 ## 📊 Project Overview
 This project analyzes banking transaction data to segment customers based on their behavior, transaction patterns, and value using SQL.
 The goal is to derive actionable insights for targeted marketing, customer retention, and service optimization.